List of Coronation Street characters introduced in 2019: James Bailey

-James Bailey, played by Nathan Graham, first appears in episode 9776, first broadcast on 22 May 2019.
+James Bailey, originally played by Nathan Graham between 2019–2022, first appears in episode 9776, first broadcast on 22 May 2019.
 Details about the character and Graham's casting were announced on 6 April 2019.
 James is introduced as a member of the Bailey family, consisting of brothers James and Michael (Ryan Russell), and their parents, Ed (Trevor Michael Georges) and Aggie Bailey (Lorna Laidlaw).
 The family are introduced when they move into No. 3 Coronation Street.
 The family are the first black family to appear on the soap since 2013.
 Producer Iain MacLeod called the family "funny, warm and will pull together through thick and thin", expressing his joy at their castings, while adding that the actors work well together.
 Graham also shared his delight at joining the cast and becoming part of the Bailey family.
+On 9 March 2025, it was announced that after three years since Graham's departure, Jason Callender would take over the role of James and would make his debut on 17 March 2025.

 James is 19 years old and the youngest member of the Bailey family.
 He is a gifted footballer who plays for Weatherfield County's youth football team and is characterised as attractive, hard-working, "brooding", "quiet, modest and hard-working".
 He is close to his father and brother and billed as Ed's "pride and joy", and a friend to Michael.
 Graham called James "the apple of his father's eye" and explained that Edison wanted to be a footballer, but could not manage it, so is "almost living his life through James".
 In regard to his career, Graham described James as "very determined and driven to achieving his dreams" as he hopes to progress and move to better football teams.
 MacLeod called James "a fundamentally decent guy".
 James establishes a close bond with Bethany Platt (Lucy Fallon) after his arrival when she mistakenly tries for a relationship with him, unaware that he is gay.

 James was the first member of the Bailey family to be introduced.
 He first appears as part of a storyline about Steve McDonald's (Simon Gregson) work troubles, which sees the character held at knifepoint by a taxi customer.
 MacLeod explained that at that point, the audience are unaware of James' identity.
 When James and two friends refuse to pay their taxi fare, Steve chases them with a baseball bat.
 James is consequently knocked down by a car, but claims that he is fine and does not want to "make a fuss" due to his career.
 James and Steve soon bond and MacLeod confirmed that James would establish friendships with Steve and Tim Metcalfe (Joe Duttine) as they are in awe of his football connection.